Educational Requirements

 Bachelor's Degree in Pharmacy (B.Pharm):

 - This is the foundational degree required.
-The B.Pharm program is typically four years long and covers various aspects of pharmaceutical sciences.
+The B.Pharm program is typically a four-year course.

 -